csaid/csaid.github.io/_posts/2022-02-10-viral-count-and-infectiousness.md

 3. You can go back to work or school once your RNA count is below 10$$ ^5 $$ cp/mL.
 4. This is the same level of virus at which rapid antigen tests stop being positive.

+### UPDATE
+After I published this post, somebody sent me [Ke (2021)](https://www.pnas.org/content/118/49/e2111477118), which claims that the logarithmic model is an appropriate surrogate for infectiousness.
+It's an important paper with useful models, but as I detail in a [followup post](https://chris-said.io/2022/02/16/ke-2019-is-not-logarithmic/), their models aren't logarithmic!
+Like my noise model, the models are intermediate between logarithmic and linear and, if anything, are closer to linear.

 [[Code](https://gist.github.com/csaid/84819e16bae145b0139b57521f852a11)]